Scientific name: Syngonium Podophyllum and Hybrids

 - Soil: A well-draining organic potting mix is sufficient.

-- Fertilizer: Use a well balanced organic fertilizer twice a month during active growth.
+- Fertilizer: Use a well balanced organic fertilizer twice a month during active growth (Spring through Summer).
+Unless the plant is still actively growing, there is no need to feed during Winter.

 - Repotting: It is best to re-pot once your Arrowhead has become rootbound, this will be visible by roots either growing out of the drainage holes of the planter or when growth has stalled, be as delicate as possible to the roots when repotting as this can make your plant struggle to recover from the transplant shock.